javaee/jms-spec/pages/JMSListener.md

  }
 <br/>
-Although this option will remain, it is proposed in Java EE 8 to remove the requirement for a JMS MDB to implement the <tt>javax.jms.MessageListener</tt> interface.
-Instead the developer can use the <tt>@JMSListener</tt> annotation to designate any method to be the callback method.
+Although this option will remain, it is proposed in Java EE 8 to remove the requirement for a JMS MDB to implement the `javax.jms.MessageListener` interface.
+Instead the developer can use the `@JMSListener` annotation to designate any method to be the callback method.
 <br/><br/>
  @MessageDriven
  public class MyMessageBean <b>implements JMSMessageDrivenBean</b> {